adam-idris/hangman/README.md

     The check_guess function first changes the input to lowercase and then determines whether the user has entered a letter contained within the random word.
 If the letter is not in the word, the function prints a message to the user to try again.
 If the letter is in the word, the function prints a message telling the user that the letter is in the word.

     The ask_for_input function verifies that the user has input a single letter and continues to loop until the user inputs a valid letter.
 The check_guess function is nested within the ask_for_input function so that validation and verification of the input is performed.

+    The check_guess function first changes the input to lowercase and then determines whether the user has entered a letter contained within the random word.
+If the letter is not in the word, the function prints a message to the user to try again.
+If the letter is in the word, the function prints a message telling the user that the letter is in the word.

+    The ask_for_input function verifies that the user has input a single letter and continues to loop until the user inputs a valid letter.
+The check_guess function is nested within the ask_for_input function so that validation and verification of the input is performed.

+    The check_guess function first changes the input to lowercase and then determines whether the user has entered a letter contained within the random word.
+If the letter is not in the word, the function prints a message to the user to try again.
+If the letter is in the word, the function prints a message telling the user that the letter is in the word.

+    The ask_for_input function verifies that the user has input a single letter and continues to loop until the user inputs a valid letter.
+The check_guess function is nested within the ask_for_input function so that validation and verification of the input is performed.

+    The check_guess function first changes the input to lowercase and then determines whether the user has entered a letter contained within the random word.
+If the letter is not in the word, the function prints a message to the user to try again.
+If the letter is in the word, the function prints a message telling the user that the letter is in the word.

+    The ask_for_input function verifies that the user has input a single letter and continues to loop until the user inputs a valid letter.
+The check_guess function is nested within the ask_for_input function so that validation and verification of the input is performed.

+    The check_guess function first changes the input to lowercase and then determines whether the user has entered a letter contained within the random word.
+If the letter is not in the word, the function prints a message to the user to try again.
+If the letter is in the word, the function prints a message telling the user that the letter is in the word.

+    The ask_for_input function verifies that the user has input a single letter and continues to loop until the user inputs a valid letter.
+The check_guess function is nested within the ask_for_input function so that validation and verification of the input is performed.

+    The check_guess function first changes the input to lowercase and then determines whether the user has entered a letter contained within the random word.
+If the letter is not in the word, the function prints a message to the user to try again.
+If the letter is in the word, the function prints a message telling the user that the letter is in the word.

+    The ask_for_input function verifies that the user has input a single letter and continues to loop until the user inputs a valid letter.
+The check_guess function is nested within the ask_for_input function so that validation and verification of the input is performed.